 Do you love creating handmade gifts for your friends and family as much as I do?
-Check out this simple DIY boho fabric covered picture frame for a unique gift idea for the boho lover or customize the frame to fit any style.
+Check out this simple DIY boho fabric-covered picture frame for a unique gift idea for the boho lover or customize the frame to fit any style.

-DIY Boho Fabric Picture Frame
+DIY Boho Fabric Picture Frames

-Hello my friend and welcome to Day Six of A Very Global Christmas where Casa Watkins Living and I are sharing twelve days of globally inspired Christmas DIYs, decorating tips, and entertaining ideas.
-We have shared home tours, Christmas trees, wreath ideas, DIY ornaments, and advent calendars and today’s theme is a global inspired DIY gift idea.
+Hello, my friend and welcome to Day Six of A Very Global Christmas where Casa Watkins Living and I are sharing twelve days of globally inspired Christmas DIYs, decorating tips, and entertaining ideas.
+We have shared home tours, Christmas trees, wreath ideas, DIY ornaments, and advent calendars and today’s theme is a global-inspired DIY gift idea.

 If you are new here, howdy!
 I’m a recently retired military spouse who moved back to Texas after being gone 19 years.
 I’ve perfected the art of rental decorating and overcoming challenges in small spaces the last fifteen years but now am tackling home ownership with a new set of challenges!
 I love infusing colorful global style with DIYs and furnishings in our one story 60’s ranch style home.

 I try to repurpose or use thrifted finds when I come up with DIY gift ideas.
 I have been holding on to five picture frames for years now and decided it was time to repurpose them.
-At first I thought about decoupaging global printed paper on them but then remembered I had Thread Bare Fabric left over from another project.
+At first, I thought about decoupaging global printed paper on them but then remembered I had Thread Bare Fabric leftover from another project.

 What you need to make a fabric covered picture frames: